cragtok/next_js_features_app/README.md

 A small SQLite database is used in this app to demonstrate server action mutations and route handler CRUD operations.
 - When the app is started, the database file will be created in the `/data` folder.
-- The `lib/database` folder contains the database communication interface used by the application.
 - To clear the database and seed it with some sample users, run the `scripts/seed.ts` script which can be run using `pnpm` or `npm`.
     - Running the seed script will also create the database folder if it does not already exist.
+- The `lib/database` folder contains the database communication interface used by the application.
+    - In the `constants.ts` file, the `MAX_USERS` constant specifies the maximum number of items which are allowed in the database.
+    - When a new item is added, and this limit is exceeded, the oldest item in the database will be deleted to make room for the new item.

 ## Built With